darkbatcher/picobat/README.md

 # Quick starting guide #

-**Dos9** is a open source command prompt meant to implement a superset of **cmd.exe** script language \(known as **batch** by most devellopers\).
+**Picobat** is a open source command prompt meant to implement a superset of **cmd.exe** script language \(known as **batch** by most devellopers\).
 It is designed to be as simple to use as possible, reliable, portable and lightweight.

-## Getting started with Dos9 ##
+## Getting started with Picobat ##

 Firstly, if you have never used cmd or an equivalent interpreter before, you should definitely consider reading a tutorial about batch programming.
-On the other hand if you are already familiar with batch, just open **Dos9** and start typing some commands !
-Dos9 batch dialect is almost compatible with cmd.
+On the other hand if you are already familiar with batch, just open **pbat** and start typing some commands !
+Picobat batch dialect is almost compatible with cmd.

-If you use Dos9 on windows, the only file extension provided is **.dos9** by default \(to avoid trashing your OS with potential conflicts\).
-However, calling a **.bat** or **.cmd** script from inside Dos9, leads them to get executed by Dos9.
+If you use Picobat on windows, the only file extension provided is **.pbat** by default \(to avoid trashing your OS with potential conflicts\).
+However, calling a **.bat** or **.cmd** script from inside Picobat, leads them to get executed by Picobat.

-## Dos9 changes ##
+## Picobat changes ##

-Once installed, it is quite straightforward to play with Dos9, especially if you are quite familiar with cmd.
+Once installed, it is quite straightforward to play with Picobat, especially if you are quite familiar with cmd.
 However, there is a couple of thing out there you have to know about.

-On one hand, there is a couple of differences between Dos9 and cmd :
+On one hand, there is a couple of differences between Picobat and cmd :

 * The **HELP** system is different from the original cmd help system.
 On the first time you run the command, you need to genérate the whole documentation